Introduction to networkx#

 nx.draw(sub, pos=sub_pos, node_size=0, edge_color=colors[i])

 Let’s checkout the synchronous zone of Ireland.
-We want to compute the Power Transfer Distribution Factor (PTDF) matrix for this area.
+We want to compute the so-called Power Transfer Distribution Factor (PTDF) matrix for this area.

 The PTDF matrix measures the sensitivity of power flows in each transmission line relative to incremental changes in nodal power injections or withdrawals throughout the electricity network.
 It is a matrix representation showing how changes in power injections or withdrawals at various nodes in a power grid affect the flow in each of its transmission lines.
 It is an alternative formulation for linearised power flow to the cycle-based approache from the lecture.